-5.4.1.3.2.0 Introduction
+6.4.1.3.2.0 Introduction

-This is the case that the Update Primitive targets the attribute that is mapped to the executable Node in technology specific data model object as specified in clause 6.3.
-The Update Request primitive for the <mgmtObj> Resource, as described in [Y.oneM2M.SLCP], shall be mapped to technology specific requests that execute the Node in the technology specific data model object.
-Depending on the type of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the Node in the associated OMA DM Management Object as specified in clause 6.3 shall be executed.
+This is the case that the Update Primitive targets the attribute that is mapped to the executable Node in technology specific data model object as specified in clause 7.3.
+The Update Request primitive for the <mgmtObj> Resource, as described in [ITU-T Y.oneM2M.SLCP], shall be mapped to technology specific requests that execute the Node in the technology specific data model object.
+Depending on the type of the <mgmtObj> Resource (i.e. [memory], [battery], [deviceInfo], etc.), the Node in the associated OMA DM Management Object as specified in clause 7.3 shall be executed.
 Executing the Node in OMA DM Management Object can be performed by the Protocol Command Exec in OMA DM 1.3 and EXEC in OMA DM 2.0.

 The mapped technology specific requests may be executed either by the synchronous or asynchronous reporting as specified by OMA DM 1.3 and OMA DM 2.0.
 Selecting the synchronous or asynchronous reporting is implementation issue, and is independent on whether the Update Primitive is requested as blocking or non-blocking.